 Throughout the traineeship, you will have the chance to work together with other trainees and colleagues to develop key skills that will prepare you for an exciting career in the heritage sector.
 You will also work towards a recognised certificate issued by ARA, Archives & Records Association, the professional body for archives.

 As a trainee, you will be employed by The National Archives and seconded to a host archive for 15 months.
-Applications for the next round of traineeships are now open, with the ability to apply to the following host archives:
+The host archives for the next round of traineeships are below.

 Heritage Quay, University of Huddersfield